kohbc/lsapp/README.md

 Add the following lines to the bottom of the file:

     127.0.0.1 localhost
-    127.0.0.1 lsapp.test
+    127.0.0.1 tea.example.com

-### Database

-Navigate to \\\xampp and run "xampp-control.exe" as administrator

-Start the Apache module using the start button

-In a browser, navigate to localhost/phpmyadmin.

-Create a new database from the left meny and name it lsapp

-In cmd, navigate to \\\xampp\htdocs\lsapp

-    \\xampp\htdocs\lsapp>php artisan migrate

-Empty tables will now be created for you in the database

 ## Using TEA

-In chrome, press f12 and then press ctrl+shift+m to set the view
+In chrome, In Chrome go to the URL http://tea.example.com/ Press f12 and then press ctrl+shift+m to set the view Make sure the resolution of the app is 375 x 765

-TEA is now connected to the localhost server. navigate to lsapp.test in your browser

-To create and answer a quiz, you must register an account.